MRDGH2821/Factorio-Blueprint-Upgrade-Patcher/README.md

 # Factorio Blueprint Upgrade Patcher

+** UPDATE: [2024-12-05] This site is taken down as this has become redundant.
+You may clone the repo & host the site locally. **

 Plan your upgrades in config, Patch your blueprint by uploading in [site](https://factorio-blueprint-upgrade-patcher.pages.dev/), Profit!

 Made using [Qwik](https://qwik.builder.io/), deployed on [Cloudflare Pages](https://pages.cloudflare.com/)